beedawn/pythonOCR/readme.md

 # pythonOCR

-This script will take a PDF file and turn it into raw text using TesseractOCR.
+This application converts PDF files into raw text using TesseractOCR, OpenCV.
+The application parses 10 images at a time to avoid memory overflow on machines with limited memory.
 # Installation: